aame1/the-music-lab/development-strategy.md

 ## Repo

-__ Added a footer tag that points to my github profile and a HackYourFuture website.
+__ Added a footer tag on every page (`footer`, `adjustments` and `footer-learnmore` that points to my github profile and a HackYourFuture website.

+## 9 User Story: Navigation to different tabs

+__As a user, I would like to check other pages of this website__

+### Repo:

+- Added repo `puzzle-heads`, `puzzle-section` + for final adjustments, i created a repo called `adjustments`

+### HTML

+- Copied heads and first section from the index.html because it was similar.

+### CSS

+On `adjustments` repo, i changed the look and feel of the website, and when I copied the page from index.html, I just used the same styles from index.html

+10. User Story: As a visitor, i want a better presentation of the article sections

+## Repo

+Created repo `section-article` and also made some small adjustments on repo `adjustments`.

+### HTML

+I created the section first then the articles with a h2 (mandatory to pass the validator w3 check)

+### CSS

+I added a border-radius to distinct the different paragraphs of the page and also, I created an `<aside>` tag separated from the rest.

-## 9 User Story: I want the
+11. ## User Story: Interacting the web developer

+__As a visitor, i want to interact with the creator of the website__

+## Repo

+- Added a `subscription-email`
+-

 ## Finishing Touches